 Switzerland: You may be able to receive a stipend from a Swiss university.
-Further information about the Swiss-European Mobility Programme (SEMP) is available here.
+Further information is available through the Swiss-European Mobility Programme (SEMP).

 It is possible to receive multiple Erasmus scholarships for multiple stays abroad: Each person is allowed up to twelve months for each study level (Bachelor, Master, PhD).

 - 6 months studies and 6 months internship

 - a total of 3 internships for 4 months each in the Bachelor studies